stealthwhizz/VoltTackle/README.md

 - [Observability](docs/OBSERVABILITY.md) — traces, correlation IDs, what's logged
 - [Security](docs/SECURITY.md) — auth/RBAC, audit trail, TLS/at-rest assumptions
 - [ADRs](docs/adr/) — the nine major implementation decisions

 ---

+## Roadmap

+- **`@volttackle/core` SDK (planned).** The core is already provider-agnostic and DI-driven, so the natural next step is to publish the engine packages (agents, workflows, providers, safety, retrieval) as an installable SDK — `npm install @volttackle/core`, inject your providers, run the pipeline in your own app.
+The one design change it needs first is a pluggable `StateStore` interface so consumers bring their own database (Prisma stays the default).
+  A `create-volttackle` scaffolder would generate the full API + dashboard.
+- Surface the repo-investigation Q&A in the postmortem viewer (currently on the incident detail page + timeline).
+- Turn on and verify the Kafka/Redpanda async ingestion path.
+- Real embeddings provider validated end-to-end (currently mock by default).

+---